25 July 2016

 Track highlights: 1.
 "Sqwubbsy" - 3.
 "Unisex Cathedral" - 5.
 "Safe Surfer" - 7.
 "Jellypop Perky Jean"

-6th studio album by Julian Cope is his second release following his pompeous and disowned My Nation Underground (1988).
-The album follows the path laid out with Skellington (1989) despite both pointing back on the '89-album as a kind of leftovers and at the same time laying out his future fully-formed stile, which may be heard on the successor Peggy Suicide (1991) .
+6th studio album by Julian Cope is his second sel-released album to follow his pompeous and disowned My Nation Underground (Oct.
+1988).
+The album follows closely on the same path laid out with Skellington (1989) despite both pointing back on the '89-album as a kind of leftovers and at the same time laying out his future fully-formed style, which comes to full blossom on the successor Peggy Suicide (Apr.
+1991) .

 Droolian is a peculiar mix of spontaneous fanciful ideas - appearing as improvs and quite subtle arrangements.
 Cope demonstrates original ideas, although, he may have followed an urge - as a result of the lawsuit tried by Island Records [see Skellington] - just to record and release a complete album without the proper finish, which could have resulted in something closer to Peggy Suicide.
-As a curiosity Droolian contains "Safe Surfer", which on the '91-album has been rearranged into "Safesurfer".
-Some tracks sound like 100% improvs and at times Cope appears as an artist, who is about 100% on some trip [acid?], which often create unconventional, not seldom funny, but also easily forgotten moments.
+As a curiosity Droolian contains "Safe Surfer", which on the '91-album is rearranged to "Safesurfer".
+Some tracks sound like complete improvs and at times Cope appears as an artist, who is about 100% on some (acid?) trip, which often create unconventional, not seldom quite funny, but also easily forgotten moments.

-All in all, Droolian is funny, different, and flawed, men nevertheless worth a moment of your time.
+All in all, Droolian is funny, different, and flawed, and nevertheless worth a moment of your time.

 [ allmusic.com 4,5 / 5 stars ]